dsusco/tp.net-armageddon.org/_site/_units/big-mutants.md

 ff: "4+"
 notes:
   |
-    May count as Ogryns for the purposes of being transported.
+    Counts as two units for the purposes of being transported.
 weapons:
   -
     id: "heavy-stubber"